Mohammad Abdur Rashid (judge)

-Mohammad Abdur Rashid was a Justice of the High Court Division of the Bangladesh Supreme Court.
-He is former chairperson of Law Commission of Bangladesh.
+Mohammad Abdur Rashid (1942 – 24 October 2023) was a Justice of the High Court Division of the Bangladesh Supreme Court.
+He was a former chairman of the Law Commission of Bangladesh.

 Early life

-Abdur Rashid was born in 1942 in Chasara, Narayanganj District, East Bengal, British India.
-He did a Bachelor of Science and another in law.
+Rashid was born in 1942 in Chasara, Narayanganj District, East Bengal, British India.
+He completed a Bachelor of Science as well as a degree in law.

 Career

-From 1968 to 1969, Abdur Rashid worked at the Mymensingh District bar.
+From 1968 to 1969, Rashid worked at the Mymensingh District bar.

-Abdur Rashid became a lawyer of the High Court Division in 1976.
+Rashid became a lawyer of the High Court Division in 1976.

-Abdur Rashid was appointed judge of the High Court Division on 24 October 1999.
+Rashid was appointed judge of the High Court Division on 24 October 1999.

-Abdur Rashid retired from the High Court Division on 26 January 2009.
-He was appointed chairperson of Bangladesh Law Commission on 2 April 2009.
+Rashid retired from the High Court Division on 26 January 2009.
+He was appointed chairman of the Bangladesh Law Commission on 2 April 2009.

-On 19 October 2010, Abdur Rashid resigned from the post of chairperson of Bangladesh Law Commission following a disagreement with the government.
+On 19 October 2010, Rashid resigned from the post of chairman of the Bangladesh Law Commission following a disagreement with the government.
 The Ministry of Law was unhappy with the activities of the commission.

-Abdur Rashid asked the Supreme Court to rewrite the verdict on the 16th constitutional amendment to reduce the confusion created by the verdict declaring the act of parliament illegal.
+Rashid asked the Supreme Court to rewrite the verdict on the 16th constitutional amendment to reduce the confusion created by the verdict declaring the act of parliament illegal.
 The act empowered the parliament to remove judges on certain grounds.

 Death

-Abdur Rashid died on 24 October 2023 at United Hospital, Dhaka.
-He had a heart attack while watching a cricket match between Afghanistan and Pakistan and was rushed to Monowara Hospital.
-He was later shifted to United Hospital.
+Rashid had a heart attack while watching a cricket match between Afghanistan and Pakistan.
+He was rushed to Monowara Hospital, then later moved to United Hospital, where he died on 24 October 2023 around 8:30 AM.